 - Have become the sole or major source of household income due to disaster-related death.

 - Have lost employment as a direct result of a disaster.

 If you have exhausted your regular unemployment claim benefits and cannot work due to a declared disaster, you may be eligible for DUA.
 Displaced disaster workers who are eligible for DUA must first apply for regular unemployment insurance within 30 days of the disaster.
 DUA claim applicants must continue to certify their eligibility weekly, like regular unemployment insurance claims.

 Past Federal Unemployment Extensions in North Carolina

-After the fall of many dot com businesses in the late 1990s, which was compounded by the housing bubble crisis at the turn of the millennium, many Americans found themselves unemployed in a period of scarce job opportunities.
-In an effort to combat the detrimental effects of high nationwide unemployment, the federal government established the Emergency Unemployment Compensation in 2008 (EUC08).
+After the fall of many dot-com businesses in the late 1990s, which was compounded by the housing bubble crisis at the turn of the millennium, many Americans found themselves unemployed in a period of scarce job opportunities.
+In an effort to combat the detrimental effects of high nationwide unemployment, the federal government established Emergency Unemployment Compensation in 2008 (EUC08).

 The unemployment extension created a four-tier system that relinquished federal funds to unemployment claimants.
 The latter tiers made federal unemployment extension payments contingent on the state’s total unemployment rate.
 EUC08 concluded in December 2013 and is not currently available for unemployment claimants with exhausted insurance claims.

 And in 2020, the federal government initiated the Pandemic Emergency Unemployment Compensation (PEUC) program, which ended in 2021.